nofatclips/codecademy-python/sets.md

 The set was first introduced in Python 2.3 as a library (you had to `import sets`, plural, in order to be able to use it in your programs).
 In Python 2.6 `sets` was replaced by `set` , a built-in type, that is part of the Python language (while the old library has been deprecated).
-Only with Python 2.7 the `{}` notation has been introduced.
+Only with Python 2.7 the `{}` notation and the comprehension were introduced.

-So, you won't be able to use the curly brackets literal in some online IDEs that are still stuck to older versions of Python, and you may even have to `import sets` if the version is Python 2.5 or earlier.
+So, you won't be able to use curly brackets literals in some online IDEs that are still stuck to older versions of Python, and you may even have to `import sets` if the version is Python 2.5 or earlier.
 To check which version of Python is running, use: